Edward Albee

 Edward Franklin Albee III (/ˈɔːlbiː/ AWL-bee; March 12, 1928 – September 16, 2016) was an American playwright known for works such as The Zoo Story (1958), The Sandbox (1959), Who's Afraid of Virginia Woolf?
 (1962), A Delicate Balance (1966), and Three Tall Women (1994).
-Some critics have argued that some of his work constitutes an American variant of what Martin Esslin identified and named the Theater of the Absurd.
-Three of his plays won the Pulitzer Prize for Drama, and two of his other works won the Tony Award for Best Play.
+Some critics have argued that some of his work constitutes an American variant of what Martin Esslin identified as and named the Theater of the Absurd.
+Three of his plays won the Pulitzer Prize for Drama and two of his other works won the Tony Award for Best Play.

 His works are often considered frank examinations of the modern condition.
 His early works reflect a mastery and Americanization of the Theatre of the Absurd that found its peak in works by European playwrights such as Samuel Beckett, Eugène Ionesco, and Jean Genet.